-Don Hofstrand, retired Iowa State University extension agricultural economist, email@example.com
+Don Hofstrand, professor emeritus Iowa State University extension agricultural economist, email@example.com

 Progressive tax rates are common in the United States.
 The major progressive tax rate is the individual income tax.
 It is based on the premise that high income individuals pay tax on a higher percentage of their incomes than low income individuals.
 This is not to be confused with the simple fact that high income individuals pay more tax because their taxable incomes are higher.
 For example, if everyone has the same tax rate (e.g. flat tax), then high income individuals will pay more tax than low income individuals simply because their incomes are higher.
 Conversely, progressive tax rates mean that high income individuals pay at a higher tax rate than low income individuals.
 So high income individuals not only pay more tax because their incomes are higher but they also pay a larger portion of their incomes in taxes than low income individuals because their tax rates are higher.

 There is another confusing aspect of progressive tax rates.
 Although higher levels of taxable income are taxed at a higher tax rate, it does not mean that all of the income is taxed at the higher tax rate.
 For example, you often hear someone state that they are in a certain tax bracket or tax rate (e.g. 35 percent).
 This does not mean that all of the taxable income is taxed at the 35 percent rate.
 Rather, it means that only the last portion of their income is taxed at the 35 percent rate.
 The other portions of their income are taxed at lower tax rates.